nubbsterr/ELK-SIEM-Setup/README.md

 Nice, we at least got something!
 To summarize this output, we require credential to log into Elasticsearch, which we will generate in the next step of our guide.
 But for now, go ahead and pat yourself on the back; we've got SSL running and security enabled!
 One step closer to a real homelab setup.
 We can stop our services by running `sudo systemctl stop kibana` then `sudo systemctl stop elasticsearch`.

 # Generating Authentication Credentials For Elasticsearch
+To generate credentials, we will use the [elasticsearch-setup-passwords](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-passwords.html) utility to do so.
+Documentation is hyperlinked as always for your reading.
+Simply put, the utility will generate passwords for a cluster and connect via HTTPS using our previously defined `xpack.security.http.ssl` in our `elasticsearch.yml` file.

+Run `sudo /usr/share/elasticsearch/bin/elasticsearch-setup-passwords auto` to randomly generate passwords, set the passwords of select users, and output them to the console.
+Make sure Elasticsearch is running before you do this or else you will get an error.
+You will see many passwords and names associated with them.
+For example, `apm_system` is the [APM or Application Performance Montioring System](https://www.elastic.co/guide/en/observability/current/apm.html), which, per its name, collects performance metrics for services and applications running in real-time, and is built on the Elastic Stack.
+More information about these users can be collected here by [Elastic's official documentation.](https://www.elastic.co/guide/en/elasticsearch/reference/current/built-in-users.html)

+We only need the `kibana_system` password as that is how we will log in to our frontend UI and access our SIEM.
+Authentication to Elasticsearch is proxied by Kibana as well, so we can get away with doing this just fine.
+Open the `kibana.yml` file in `/etc/kibana/` with a text editor and find the `elasticsearch.username` and `elasticsearch.password` properties.
+Change the `elasticsearch.password` to the password we just generated and change the `elasticsearch.username` property to a username of your choice.

+Save and exit our YML config file and restart Kibana so that our new configuration settings are read properly with `sudo systemctl restart kibana`.

+And with that, we are ready to log into our SIEM frontend for the first time!
+Congrats for remaining focused and sticking with me this far; your hard work and persistence is paying off :) If you want to shut down your system for the day, we can do so by stopping Kibana then Elasticsearch by running `sudo systemctl stop kibana` then `sudo systemctl stop elasticsearch`.

+# Logging into Elastic
 To be continued...

 # Setting up a Kali Linux VM w/ VirtualBox